Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 Charts used | Longer candlestick charts. | Shorter candlestick charts. |

-While both scalping and day trading are short-term trading strategies, they differ in their time horizons and execution styles.
+While both scalping and day trading are intraday trading strategies, they differ in their time horizons and execution styles.

 Understanding these distinctions is crucial for traders, especially as they look to choose a strategy that aligns with their preferences and risk tolerance in the fast-paced world of financial markets.